What is change data capture (CDC)?

 The change data capture validity interval for a database is the time during which change data is available for capture instances.
 The validity interval begins when the first capture instance is created for a database table, and continues to the present time.

 Data that is deposited in change tables will grow unmanageably if you do not periodically and systematically prune the data.
 The change data capture cleanup process is responsible for enforcing the retention-based cleanup policy.
 First, it moves the low endpoint of the validity interval to satisfy the time restriction.
 Then, it removes expired change table entries.
-By default, three days of data is retained.
+By default, three days of data are retained.

 At the high end, as the capture process commits each new batch of change data, new entries are added to cdc.lsn_time_mapping for each transaction that has change table entries.
 Within the mapping table, both a commit Log Sequence Number (LSN) and a transaction commit time (columns start_lsn and tran_end_time, respectively) are retained.
 The maximum LSN value that is found in cdc.lsn_time_mapping represents the high water mark of the database validity window.
-Its corresponding commit time is used as the base from which retention based cleanup computes a new low water mark.
+Its corresponding commit time is used as the base from which retention-based cleanup computes a new low water mark.

-Because the capture process extracts change data from the transaction log, there is a built in latency between the time that a change is committed to a source table and the time that the change appears within its associated change table.
+Because the capture process extracts change data from the transaction log, there is a built-in latency between the time that a change is committed to a source table and the time that the change appears within its associated change table.
 While this latency is typically small, it is nevertheless important to remember that change data is not available until the capture process has processed the related log entries.

 Although it is common for the database validity interval and the validity interval of individual capture instance to coincide, this is not always true.
 The validity interval of the capture instance starts when the capture process recognizes the capture instance and starts to log associated changes to its change table.
 As a result, if capture instances are created at different times, each will initially have a different low endpoint.
 The start_lsn column of the result set that is returned by sys.sp_cdc_help_change_data_capture shows the current low endpoint for each defined capture instance.
 When the cleanup process cleans up change table entries, it adjusts the start_lsn values for all capture instances to reflect the new low water mark for available change data.
 Only those capture instances that have start_lsn values that are currently less than the new low water mark are adjusted.
 Over time, if no new capture instances are created, the validity intervals for all individual instances will tend to coincide with the database validity interval.